trentglobal-sg/tgc-project3/tgc-project3/README.md

 The live demo of the admin website can be accessed [here](https://tgc-ec-merinology.herokuapp.com/)

-Github for Express Application: [Click here](https://github.com/Koihcire/tgc-project3-api)
+The github for the Express application can be accessed [here](https://github.com/Koihcire/tgc-project3-api)

 ## 1. Project Summary
 <hr>

 ### Project Context

 ### Organisation Goals